msunbay/zod-pg/README.md

 ### **Best Practices**

-- **Use `--coerce-dates`** when reading data from APIs, forms and other sources that provide date strings
+- **Use `--coerce-dates`** when reading data from sources that provide date strings
 - **Use `--stringify-dates`** when your API needs to serialize dates as ISO strings
-- **Combine both options** for maximum flexibility in data processing pipelines
+- **Combine both options** for data processing pipelines that handle both formats

 ## When to Use zod-pg

-zod-pg is perfect for projects that:
+zod-pg works well for projects that:

-- **Use PostgreSQL as the primary database** - Takes full advantage of PostgreSQL's rich type system
+- **Use PostgreSQL** - Takes advantage of PostgreSQL's type system
 - **Follow database-first development** - Database schema drives application structure
-- **Need comprehensive API validation** - Generate schemas for request/response validation
+- **Need API validation** - Generate schemas for request/response validation
-- **Want to eliminate manual schema maintenance** - Automatic synchronization with database changes
+- **Want to reduce manual schema maintenance** - Synchronize with database changes
-- **Use complex PostgreSQL features** - Arrays, enums, JSONB, custom types
+- **Use PostgreSQL features** - Arrays, enums, JSONB, custom types
-- **Require type safety across the stack** - From database to frontend
+- **Need type safety** - From database to frontend

 ### Use Cases

-- **API Development** - Validate incoming requests against your exact database schema
+- **API Development** - Validate requests against your database schema
-- **Database-First Architecture** - Let your database design drive your application types
+- **Database-First Architecture** - Generate application types from database design
-- **Data Processing Pipelines** - Type-safe data transformation and validation
+- **Data Processing** - Type-safe data transformation and validation
-- **Schema Evolution** - Keep validation logic synchronized as your database evolves
+- **Schema Evolution** - Keep validation logic synchronized with database changes
-- **Rapid Prototyping** - Quickly generate type-safe schemas from database designs
+- **Prototyping** - Generate type-safe schemas from database designs

 ## Installation